Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Conclusion

 \section{Conclusion}

 In this work, we have presented a steerable, robust and efficient Transformer-based framework for anatomy parsing in CT scans.
 The pipeline is conducted via following the detection-then-segmentation paradigm and processing input 3D scans at different resolutions progressively.
 To our best knowledge, this work is the first to estimate the 9-DoF representation for object detection in 3D medical imaging via one-stage Transformer.
 The resulted method can be executed in a steerable way to directly retrieve any anatomy of interest and further boost the inference efficiency.
-It is a unified computing framework that can generalize well for a variety of anatomy parsing tasks and achieves new state-of-the-art performance on anatomy instance detection, identification and segmentation.
+It is a unified computing framework that can generalize well to a variety of anatomy parsing tasks and performs better or on par with state-of-the-art methods in anatomy instance detection, identification and segmentation.
 We have released our annotations, code and models, hoping to benefit the community and facilitate the future development on automatic parsing of anatomical structures.